linzhi2013/MitoZ/version_2.4-alpha/INSTALL.md

     $ python3 MitoZ.py

 ## 3.7 Important: make sure you are in the `mitozEnv` environment when you run MitoZ!
 If you write the run commands into a script file (e.g. `work.sh`), you should also add `source activate mitozEnv` into the script file ahead of the MitoZ commands.

+For example, a file named `work.sh` with following content:

+    source activate mitozEnv
+    python /path/to/MitoZ.py all2 --help

+Then you can run this script in your terminal as:

+    $ sh work.sh

 # 4. Run a test